imadbenmadi/imadbenmadi/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=your-username&color=blueviolet)

-I'm a dedicated computer science graduate with plans to specialize in data science for my master's degree.
-I work as a full-stack web developer, leveraging technologies such as Express.js, Node.js, MySQL, Sequelize, MongoDB, Mongoose, React.js, and TailwindCSS to build robust web applications for startups, small, and large companies.
-I'm always open to learning and discovering new things, and I enjoy facing new challenges and finding innovative ways to solve them.
+I am a **dedicated computer science graduate** with plans to specialize in **data science** for my master's degree.
+As a **full-stack web developer**, I leverage a diverse set of technologies to build robust web applications for startups, small, and large companies.
+My technical expertise includes:

+- **Backend**: Express.js, Node.js
+- **Databases**: MySQL, Sequelize, MongoDB, Mongoose
+- **Frontend**: React.js, TailwindCSS

+I am always eager to learn and discover new things, and I thrive on facing new challenges and finding innovative solutions to overcome them.

 ## 🚀 About Me